 Data Capture Systems Tailored to the Customer - 11/05/2018

-Customisation is deemed vital for a product to be successfully integrated into an application.
-But if customisation is so crucial to the successful take-up of a system, why not create a system that is not just application specific but customer specific?
+Customization iz deemed vital for a product to be successfully integrated into an application.
+But if customization is so crucial to the successful take-up of a system, why not create a system that is not just application specific but customer specific?

 During the past year, KOREC’s in-house software development team has been approached many times over by customers with very specific requests like “We want to move from pen and paper to digital data collection but want to retain our existing workflow because it works well – off-the-peg data capture software won’t allow us to do this.”
 Or “We want software that automatically calculates a value we need out in the field for immediate decision making rather than our current systems that require us to process information back in the office.”

-Our guiding principal with these customisations is that a little bit of effort to get it right, especially in the field, pays huge dividends in terms of ROI.
+Our guiding principal with these customizations is that a little bit of effort to get it right, especially in the field, pays huge dividends in terms of ROI.

-Case Study 1: Digitising Complex Manhole Cards Using Customised Templates to Improve Data Quality and Cut Office Processing Time by Two Thirds
+Case Study 1: Digitizing Complex Manhole Cards Using Customized Templates to Improve Data Quality and Cut Office Processing Time by Two Thirds

 RPS Group Plc is a multinational energy resources and environmental consultancy that advises clients on the built and natural environment.
 Operating out of the company’s geomatics department in Staffordshire is the Survey Manager for England and Wales, Chris Alcock, who has lately run several manhole and asset survey programmes on behalf of both the private and public sectors as part of their work as topographical and underground utility surveyors.